 - Larry Merlo (b.
 1956), American President and CEO of CVS Health

-- John Merlo, American Democrat politician, Alternate Delegate to Democratic National Convention from Illinois, 1960, 1964
+- John Merlo, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Illinois, 1960, 1964

 - Reinaldo Carlos Merlo (b.
 1950), Argentine football coach and former player, who played as a midfielder

 - Madeline Merlo (b.
 1994), Canadian country music singer-songwriter

 - Sebastián Gastón Merlo (b.
 1985), Argentine-Vietnamese footballer